nonomal/Fail2Ban-Report/README.md

 ---

 ## 🐳 Docker Version
-> Development of [Docker Version of Fail2Ban-Report](https://github.com/SubleXBle/Fail2Ban-Report-Docker) will start when native Version is released
+> Development of [Docker Version of Fail2Ban-Report](https://github.com/SubleXBle/Fail2Ban-Report-Docker) is expected with 0.5.1

 ##### [↑ Table of Contents ↑](#-Table-of-Contents)
 ---